h4gen/postgres-search-replica/roadmap.md

     - **Implementation**: Instead of static `CREATE TABLE`, implement a reconciliation loop at startup.
 Compare `PUBLICATION_COLUMNS` from settings with the existing sink table schema.
     - **Why**: Allows users to add columns to the replication list via environment variables without manually running SQL migrations.
 The daemon auto-applies `ALTER TABLE ...
 ADD COLUMN`.
 - **Upstream Change Detection**:
-    - **Implementation**: Perform "Pre-flight checks" on the Source DB to verify that configured columns exist and data types are compatible.
+    - **Implementation**: Perform Pre-flight checks on the Source DB to verify that configured columns exist and data types are compatible.
     - **Why**: Prevents the pipeline from starting in a broken state or crashing unexpectedly when the source schema diverges from the replica configuration.
 - **Connection Pooling**:
     - **Status**: Completed.